Global Mall Taoyuan A19

 Global Mall Taoyuan A19 (環球購物中心桃園A19) is a shopping mall located in Zhongli District, Taoyuan City, Taiwan that opened on September 30, 2021.
 With a total floor area of 24000 m2, the mall occupies level B1 to 7 of a highrise MRT joint development complex owned by Guande Group, where levels 8 and above are serviced apartments.
 The entertainment facilities of the mall will include a large rock climbing facility as well as ice skating rinks.
 The main core stores of the mall include Century Asia Cinemas, Crocs, Hang Ten, Roots, Daiso, Carrefour and various themed restaurants.
-The mall is located in close proximity to Taoyuan Sports Park metro station on the Taoyuan Metro and will be the eighth store of Global Mall.
+The mall is located near Taoyuan Sports Park metro station on the Taoyuan Metro and will be the eighth store of Global Mall.